-Now, while there are a lot of similarities between a commercial and residential electrician, there are also so many differences.
+Now, while there are many similarities between a commercial and residential electrician, there are also so many differences.

 In this section, we will be comparing the two types of electricians so you’ll know for future reference.

-Because commercial electricians work on much larger buildings, they work with three-phase power (electric power generation, transmission, and distribution), whereas residential electricians work on single-phase power (just distribution).
+Because commercial electricians work on much larger buildings, they work with three-phase power (electric power generation, transmission, and distribution).
+In contrast, residential electricians work on single-phase power (just diffusion).

 The two types of electricians work on very different project tasks and some similar project tasks.

-Because commercial electricians work on large buildings, they have different building codes and they tend to be stricter than residential codes.
-In commercial, you have to stay up-to-date on building codes as they can often change.
+Because commercial electricians work on large buildings.
+They have different building codes, and they tend to be stricter than residential codes.
+In the commercial, you have to stay up-to-date on building codes as they can often change.

 Commercial electricians charge 10-30% more than residential electricians per hour.
 Each type charges on an hourly basis, but the rate is much different.

-To become a licensed commercial electrician, it requires 2,000 hands-on work hours and 144 classroom hours.
+To become a licensed commercial electrician requires 2,000 hands-on work hours and 144 classroom hours.
 To become a licensed residential electrician, you must have completed an approved residential apprenticeship program or 4,000 hands-on work hours, and you must pass a test.

 Not only do they install, repair and maintain, but they must also always ensure the electrical systems they work on are always working at 100%.

-This is a tough job and it’s not for everyone, but it’s a great trade to know and learn if that’s where you can picture yourself.
-It’s a great field to get into!
+It is a tough job, and it’s not for everyone, but it’s a great trade to know and learn if that’s where you can picture yourself.
+It’s a great field to get!